MillerIntern/MillerRebuilt/README.md

 Clicking the button sends you to findProject.html whichs allows the user to query based on any basic project information.
-The two default fields are kept as Warehouse and Stage as the legacied editProject.html had those are required fields.
+The two default fields are kept as Warehouse and Stage as the legacied editProject.html had those as required fields.
 These parameters then filter the projects for display.

 Clicking any of the displayed projects brings you to that project's projectManager.html page.
 This page allows the user the change any information inside a project and then save the changes.
-This  work is done through the projectData.js file.
-It calls the addProject() function.
-This function checks to ensure all required fields are filled and then creates a post request.
-The rest of the fucntions in this file are devoted to filling the data on entry into projectData.html.
-The  post request in handled by Project.java in Servlets.
+The projectManager page redirects users to other pages so that they can edit complex project information.
+This information is submitted in ajax requests to our java servlets.

+The post request is handled by Project.java in Servlets.
 The doPost() function operates on the action variable in the request.
 It uses the parameters map in the request to retrieve required information from the database.
-When submitting changed information to the database, the same function is called but a different if statemnt is invoked.

-2015The parameters map is used to get all new information and then ProjectService.java in services is used.
-The editProject() function is called with all relevant information and it uses hibernate to update the database with all new information.
-This function creates a new project and then invokes ProjectObjectService.java's editObject() method.
-This method finds the old project in the database, extracts it and then copies all new information from the new project into the old project.
-The old project is then saved to the database with the new information in it.

 ###Add Project
 	Add a Project is the page which allows Miller Personel to create a new project in the database.